 The team treats conditions including acute and chronic renal failure and other syndromes and disorders related to kidney disease and works closely with our pediatric urologists in medical care of patients with complex urologic problems.
-Nephrology utilizes nurses, a dietician, and social worker with years of experience in pediatric nephrology.
+Nephrology utilizes nurses, a dietitian, and social worker with years of experience in pediatric nephrology.
 Their follow-up between clinic visits ensures the best outcomes and is the foundation of the practice.

 Services Offered and Conditions Treated

 - Acute and chronic renal failure

 - Renal tubular disorders